jimthoburn/prose/about.markdown

 ## Vision

 Sierra High School is an alternative education program that provides a personalized, enriched, and varied environment that enables students to develop to their full potential.
-With collaboration of a caring sta≠ and support of their family and community, students will graduate with a strong vision for a successful future.
+With collaboration of a caring staff and support of their family and community, students will graduate with a strong vision for a successful future.

 ## Behavior Statement